m-abdelwahab/build-smarter-chatbots-workshop/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/~/github.com/m-abdelwahab/build-smarter-chatbots)

-Using Stackblitz will automatically install the project's dependencies for you and start the development server by running `npm run dev` for you.
+Using Stackblitz will automatically install the project's dependencies for you and start the development server by running `npm install && npx next dev` for you.

 <details>
   <summary>Setting up the project on your local machine</summary>